-Built in 1880, the Owen Nawn Factory is named for Owen Nawn, a local general contractor who built the former elevated Orange Line that ran along Washington Street in front of the building.
-Over time, the building also housed other manufacturing businesses but has stood vacant for the past 50 years.
+Built in 1880, the Building is named for Owen Nawn, a local general contractor who built the former elevated Orange Line that ran along Washington Street in front of the building.
+Over time, the Building also housed other manufacturing businesses but has stood vacant for the past 50 years.

-The building is a two-story brick structure constructed in a simple Italianate industrial style in keeping with its commercial function; damaged by a series of fires, the current building is now only approximately one-third of its original size.
-Located in the City of Boston's Eustis Street Architectural District and Conservation Area, the Nawn Factory is part of a cluster of sites that includes the John Eliot Burying Ground (1630) and Eustis Street Firehouse (1859).
-The site is also significant due to its location at the end of Roxbury Neck (Boston Neck), the only land route in and out of Boston until the nineteenth century.
+The Building is a two-story brick structure constructed in a simple Italianate industrial style in keeping with its commercial function; damaged by a series of fires, the Building in its current state is now only approximately one-third of its original size.
+Located in the City of Boston's Eustis Street Architectural District and Conservation Area, the Property is part of a cluster of historic sites that includes the John Eliot Burying Ground (1630) and Eustis Street Firehouse (1859).
+The area is also significant due to its location at the end of Roxbury Neck (Boston Neck), the only land route in and out of Boston until the nineteenth century.